ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

    * A one-time background process to push packet IDs, packets, and user onboarding data to the server will happen when the system is online and there are no pending approval packets.
    * It will then delete all the data except audit data.
 Deletion covers the RC1 master data, Registrations created while in RC1, user on-boarding data of RC1, and pre-registration data of RC1.
 Audit logs and other data, which might be used for analytics and data retention policy reasons, will not be deleted.
 The removal of those will be as per policy only.
    * The user from the original registration center cannot login thereafter.
    * If the one-time process has not yet run, the user will still be able to login and perform sync, end of day approval, re-register updates, export, and upload.
-The user cannot perform pre-registration download and user on boarding.
+The user cannot perform pre-registration download and user on-boarding.
 5. As part of sync M1 receives the list of RC2 users.
 RC2 can users proceed to on-board themselves.

 ## 3.7 Biometric Exceptions [**[↑]**](#table-of-content)